Clarify Before You Draw: Proactive Agents for Robust Text-to-CAD Generation: Proactive Agentic System

 In this work, we study \emph{text-to-CadQuery} generation, where a natural-language specification $p$ is translated into an executable CadQuery program $y$.
 We allow the specification $p$ to be ambiguous, yet aim to recover the correct CadQuery code with minimal user interruption: if $p$ is fully specified, we directly generate $y$; otherwise, we proactively ask for clarification from users before generating $y$.

 To this end, instead of relying on a single model to resolve an ambiguous prompt end-to-end, we decompose the task into three explicit stages: (1) detecting ambiguous aspects of the description and asking targeted clarification questions; (2) incorporating the user's feedback to produce a corrected text description; and (3) generating the final CadQuery program from the corrected description.
-This decomposition makes the process more controllable and interpretable, and thus potentially mitigates reward hacking~\citep{amodei2016concrete} and fits the high standards of engineering design.
+This decomposition makes the process more controllable and interpretable and fits the high standards of engineering design.
 To implement this paradigm, we propose a two-agent system consisting of a proactive clarification agent and a CAD coding agent, as shown in Figure~\ref{fig:pipeline}.

 More formally, we model the proactive clarification agent $\pi_{\phi}$ as a finite-horizon Markov decision process $\mathcal{M} = \left(\mathcal{S}, \mathcal{A}, R \right)$ where the environment corresponds to the user.
 We omit the transition kernel for brevity.
 The interaction starts from the original user prompt $p$.
 A state $s \in \mathcal{S}$ captures the current context, $ s = (p, h), $ where $h$ is the conversation history consisting of previously asked questions and user answers (with $h=\emptyset$ at the start).
 At each round, the proactive agent $\pi_{\phi}$ either accepts the current specification or asks a clarification question: